MR-Wang13/fetch/README.md

 mvn test
 ```

-Test cases are written for both the service and controller layers.
-They use Google Truth for assertions and load test data from JSON files located in `src/test/resources`.
+Test cases are written for both the service and controller layers using JUnit and Google Truth.
+The tests use the JSON files in `src/test/resources` to simulate various input scenarios.

 ## Docker